Prathvirajbhure/FightMonster/README.md

 ---

-## ✨ Key Features
+##  Key Features

-* ⚔️ **Dynamic Combat System:** Turn-based logic where player stats and weapon strength determine the outcome.
+* Dynamic Combat System: Turn-based logic where player stats and weapon strength determine the outcome.
-* 💰 **In-Game Economy:** A store system to manage resources and upgrades.
+* In-Game Economy: A store system to manage resources and upgrades.
-* 📊 **Real-time Stat Tracking:** Experience, Health, and Gold update instantly via DOM manipulation.
+* Real-time Stat Tracking: Experience, Health, and Gold update instantly via DOM manipulation.
-* 🕹️ **Interactive UI:** State-dependent button controls that change functionality based on your location.
+* Interactive UI: State-dependent button controls that change functionality based on your location.
-* 🐉 **Boss Mechanics:** A challenging final encounter with unique health and damage scaling.
+* Boss Mechanics: A challenging final encounter with unique health and damage scaling.

 ---

-## 🛠️ Technical Implementation
+##  Technical Implementation

 This project was built to master the "Background" logic of web applications: